MarieSchweiz/Simple-Elevation/readme.md

 ```
 elevation = require("simpleelevation").elevation
 ```
-### Use Simple elevation
+### Use simple elevation
-By adding a an event and calling the function or just call the function
+By adding a an event and calling the function or just call the function alone.

 ```
 # Activate elevation within an event
 yourlayer.onTouchStart (event, layer) ->

     #function(layer, elevation, time, curve)
-	elevation(layer,12, 0.20, "easeOut")
+    elevation(layer,8, 0.20, "easeOut")

 # Activate elevation function for a layer without an event

-elevation(yourlayer,12, 0.20, "easeOut")
+elevation(yourlayer,8, 0.20, "easeOut")

 # Activate elevation function without defining time and curve

-elevation(yourlayer,12)
+elevation(yourlayer,8)
 ```

 ### Configure elevation function
 By simply changing the values in the elevation function you can change elevation, time and curve.
-If you don't define them, they go back on defaults.
+If you don't define time and curve, they go back on defaults.
+Elevation has to be defined.

 ```
 defaulttime = 0.20
 defaultcurve = "ease"
-defaultelevation = 0
 ```

 <a href='https://open.framermodules.com/<Simple Elevation>'>